-Newborn photography is a take on portrait photography.
-Only the subjects are typically less than two weeks old.
+Newborn portraiture is a take on portrait photography.
+Only the subjects are often less than two weeks old.

-It’s about capturing this beautiful moment before the child grows up and starts asking for pocket money and to borrow the car.
+Newborn portraits are about capturing this beautiful moment before the child grows up.
+Soon enough they will start asking for pocket money and borrow the car.

 This doesn’t mean you shouldn’t invest in a few pieces of equipment to help this process.

-Read the rest of our tips and advice for creating the best work, keeping mummy and daddy happy.
+Read our full guide to newborn photography tips and advice for creating the best work.
+And keeping mummy and daddy happy.

-DSLRs are perfect for newborn photography, as they can shoot in raw, allow for lens changing and have a high ISO range.
+DSLRs are perfect for newborn photography.
+They can shoot in raw, allow for lens changing and have a high ISO range.

 Photographing newborns is no easy task.
-Thankfully, most of them can’t move so well, so they tend to stay where you place them.
+Most of them can’t move so well, so they tend to stay where you place them.

 This doesn’t mean they can’t fall, roll over or pull faces that are less than admirable.

-A camera for photographing scenes with newborns in them needs to have a wide range of ISOs and shutter speeds.
+A camera for photographing scenes with newborns needs to have the right settings.
+Such as a wide range of ISOs and shutter speeds.

 Your lenses should have a variety of apertures, as these will help you in low light.

-When it comes to starting your newborn photography business, you may think you need to buy all the props and accessories you can get your hands on.
+When beginning your newborn portraiture business, start small.
+You may think you need to buy all the props and accessories you can get your hands on.

-What you might not realise is that you already own many of these props.
-All you need is a little creativity, and that will save you money and time.
+What you might not realize is that you already own many of these props.
+All you need is a little creativity.
+That will save you money and time.

 One accessory that will give you many different backgrounds and settings is a towel.
-These come in all kinds of colours, and add interesting textures to your image.
+These come in all kinds of colors and add interesting textures to your image.

-Knowing where to start with your newborn photography can be a challenge.
+Knowing where to start with your newborn portraiture can be a challenge.
 Acquiring and finding a few simple props is a great place to start.

 Knowing how to use these props is the key here.
-Layering blankets, towels and other materials creates the perfect setting.
+Layering blankets, towels and other materials create the perfect setting.

 Remember, you are dealing with a few kilograms of incontinent floppiness.
 Waterproof sheets or puppy pads are a great way to protect the more expensive items you own.

 Planning your newborn photography shoot effectively is very important.
-You need to know a great deal about the baby to be able to photograph them successfully.
+You need to know a great deal about the baby to be able to photograph them well.

-Feeding and nap times are important, but simply knowing the baby’s age can help considerably.
-Typically, within the first two weeks works best for newborns.
+Feeding and nap times are important.
+But knowing the baby’s age can help a lot.
+Often, within the first two weeks works best for newborns.

 Photographing newborns can be a challenge at the best of times.
-Crying is a common occurrence that will only give you one interesting photograph, not a whole series.
+Crying is a common occurrence that will only give you one interesting photograph.
+It isn’t great for a whole series.

 If you are an on-location photographer, your preparation and workflow are going to be a little different.

-One difference is that every tool or prop you use will either need to be taken with you or already be in the location you are shooting.
+Every tool or prop you use will need to be taken with you.
+Or has to be in the location where you are shooting.

 The biggest tip we can pass on is that the parents need to have as much information as possible.

 If you are seeking inspiration, look no further.
-As photographers, we are always trying to create unique content from original photo shoot concepts.
+As photographers, we are always trying to create unique content.
+This comes from original photoshoot concepts.

 This doesn’t mean that looking at and copying other images isn’t a good place to start.
 It will act as training until you find your own feet.

 Smartphones are a great tool for capturing precious moments in time.
-They allow you to take great quality images easily.
+They allow you to take high-quality images easily.